tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 });
 ```

 That works.
 For now.
 Notice that we added a `declare(strict_types = 1);` to the PHP file.
-I did this because PHP is very smart and is able to sum ints and floats, so I wanted to force us to cast the values for the purpose of this example.
+I did this because PHP is very smart and is able to sum integers and floats, so I wanted to force us to manually cast the values for the purpose of this example.

-Let's add test for summing floats:
+Let's add test for adding floats:

 ```php
 class FloatNumber